 Site preparation for a retaining wall

 Both projects below will be prepared the same way.
 Temporary plywood roads to protect driveway, lawns, and any other valuable existing landscaping from excavation equipment.

-The same size area will be excavated for both the Wood and Concrete retaining walls.
+The same size area will be excavated for both the Wood retaining wall and Concrete retaining wall.
 Including hauling and disposal of the same amount of soil.

-Cubic yard calculation including base and 16” behind wall
+Cubic yard calculation including base and 16” behind retaining wall

 42” X 75’ X 16” = 12.96 YD3

 Soil expands by 1.3-1.4 times in volume when unearthed so this produces 17 YD3 of soil to excavate, load, haul, and dispose of.